dotnet/docs/docs/architecture/microservices/multi-container-microservice-net-applications/background-tasks-with-ihostedservice.md

 But even for a `WebHost` deployed into an app pool, there are scenarios like repopulating or flushing application’s in-memory cache that would be still applicable.

-The `IHostedService` interface provides a convenient way to start background tasks in an ASP.NET Core web application (in .NET Core 2.0 and up) or in any process/host (starting in .NET Core 2.1 with `IHost`).
+The `IHostedService` interface provides a convenient way to start background tasks in an ASP.NET Core web application (in .NET Core 2.0 and later versions) or in any process/host (starting in .NET Core 2.1 with `IHost`).
 Its main benefit is the opportunity you get with the graceful cancellation to clean-up code of your background tasks when the host itself is shutting down.

 ## Additional resources